 Tonight, Marty Stuart and his Fabulous Superlatives will be spending Valentine’s Day here in Kentucky.
 He is not a stranger to Kentucky, having performed here multiple times over the years.
 His band also uses locally owned guitars produced by RS Guitarworks.
 Below is our conversation about those guitars, as well as preservation country music history and the popularity of his television show on RFD-TV.

-Jessica Blankenship: How did you get in touch with R&S Guitarworks for your guitars?
+Jessica Blankenship: How did you get in touch with RS Guitarworks from Winchester for your guitars?

 Marty Stuart: Paul Martin, our bass player, is from Winchester.
 So he's a hometown boy and he knew Roy and those guys.
 He came and talked to me about this wonderful guitar company that was a hometown guitar company.
 I've heard that a million times from folks and went 'yeah, yeah, yeah.'
 So, somehow a RS guitar made it into the hands of Kenny Vaughn, our guitar player.
 The first time he played it, I stopped singing and turned around at sound check.
 I said "what's that?" and he said, "RS Guitars."